 That confusion was cleared up when Austin Crouch, was elected to serve as the first president of the Executive Committee, a position he held from 1927 until 1949.

 Crouch was a firm supporter of CP and he guarded the founding principles of CP.
-The success of CP, even in the first twenty years of the plan, were evident in remarks Crouch made shortly before his death.
+The success of CP, even in the first twenty years of the plan, [was] evident in remarks Crouch made shortly before his death.

 “The Cooperative Program is scriptural,” he said.
 “The work supported by the Cooperative Program may be classified under three heads: missions, teaching, and benevolence ….
 The Cooperative Program is scriptural in its objectives and methods.
 The plan is, of course, through cooperative of individuals and churches.
 Paul gave a fine example of cooperative effort.
 He had urged the churches in different sections to make contributions for the poor at Jerusalem, and the method for raising this money was according to his instruction to the church in Corinth: ‘Upon the first day of the week let everyone of you lay by him in store, as God hath prospered him, that there be no gatherings when I come’ (I Cor.
 16:2).
 The appeal of Paul and the Cooperative Program is to individuals.”

 Interestingly, the Cooperative Program was created out of a mountain of Southern Baptist financial debt.
 And what many considered to be the death knell for the SBC, resulted in the SBC’s survival.